-In 2020-2021 Children will participate in:
+In 2022-2023, Children will participate in:

 - The development of the policy.
-In October 2020 Year 6 looked at the Antibullying policy in small groups and discussed it with the tutor.
-They thought that a child friendly version of the policy could be written.
-They did not find anything in the policy that they disagreed with. - The implementation of the policy and a child friendly version has been suggested. - The evaluation of the policy.
-A questionnaire was carried out by forms 5-8 to identify levels of bullying, if they thought bullying was dealt with and suggestions to tackle bullying.
+In 2022-23 the School Council will be asked to help produce a child friendly version. - The implementation of the policy and the child friendly version when produced. - The evaluation of the policy.
+A questionnaire was carried out by forms 5-8 in November 2022 to identify levels of bullying, if they thought bullying was dealt with and suggestions to tackle bullying. - Anti-bullying questions are also asked in the back to school questionnaires are carried out at the start of each term and in 1:1 tutor discussions.